The config element

 Now that you have confirmed that you can access these databases, to connect to your own database, you must have a user account with a password on the remote database.
 You must also ensure that your database server allows for remote connections from your running server.
 Assuming this is achieved, configurations for remote databases require a connection string like the two example above to be supplied.
 These connection strings can be fairly complex, but they always start with the database engine (either postgresql, mysql or sqlserver) followed by a psycopg2, pymysql or pymssql compatible connection string.

 language is an optional comma separated list of languages with the first language being the dominant one.
 Its default value is language="english".
-Since C-Phrase currently only supports Swedish and English, this could in its most complex form be language="swedish,english" which would mean that both English and Swedish would be covered, but paraphrases and messages would be in Swedish.
+Since Catch-Phrase currently only supports Swedish and English, this could in its most complex form be language="swedish,english" which would mean that both English and Swedish would be covered, but paraphrases and messages would be in Swedish.

 Sub-elements

 Within the config element, sub-elements represent tables, views, reports and then string processing directives in cascade.
+There is also the purely aesthetic sub-element separator.

 Virtual Config element

-To support multi-tenancy, C-Phrase includes Virtual Configs.
+To support multi-tenancy, Catch-Phrase includes Virtual Configs.